TheQuaker/registry-core-gui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Docker

+Run `docker build . -t <docker-name>` by default it will import the production environment.
+You can customize the build environment with  `--build-arg configuration="<cycle>"`.

+For more info about the docker build, check this [github project.](https://github.com/tiangolo/medium-posts/tree/master/angular-in-docker)